logic/toycfg/README.md

 script before any changes are applied.
 A non-zero exit code will cause the resource to be skipped.

-If the directory contains an executable file named `post`, it is executed after all changes have been applied, and only if changes have actually been made.
+If the directory contains an executable file named `on-change`, it is executed after all changes have been applied, and only if changes have actually been made.

 If the directory contains an executable file named `post`, it is executed after all changes have been applied, and runs every time.